 - Keep detailed records to know where the business stands financially and what potential challenges you could be facing.

-- Take calculated risks to help your business grow.
+- Take calculated risks to help your business grow and gain insight.

 - Look for ways to improve your business and make it stand out from the competition.